-Caesars Palace is a classic Las Vegas casino, and it's known for its upscale atmosphere.
-This is a place with plenty of high limit games.
-Table games like blackjack, craps and baccarat will test your luck.
-Poker players can enjoy a 16-table poker room (with upgraded WiFi and USB charging ports) that offers a daily tournament schedule.
-A race and sports book give players a vast array of games to watch and bet on, plus 65 private booths with their own individual screens.
-A visit here might be as much to see the famous casino as to play a few hands.
+Caesars Palace is an iconic Las Vegas casino, and it's known for its upscale atmosphere.
+This is a place with plenty of high limit games, so come prepared to spend some money.
+Poker players can enjoy a 16-table poker room that offers a daily tournament schedule.
+A race and sports book give players a vast array of games to watch and bet on, plus private booths with their own individual screens.
+You can also try out the newest in skill-based games with games like Cannonbeard's Treasure, a combination of cards, skill and naval warfare.
 Numerous restaurants, an A-list of entertainers and an upscale shopping mall are also on the grounds of the hotel, in case you decide to give Lady Luck a break for a while.

-This beautiful resort on the far west side of the city has one of the few casinos in Las Vegas that both locals and tourists frequent.
-Boasting 3,000 slot/video poker machines and 60 table games including blackjack, baccarat, craps, poker and roulette, the casino at Red Rock Resort is sure to have everyone's favorite game; there's even a 600-seat bingo hall and a 20-seat keno lounge.
+This beautiful resort on the far west side of the city is one of those Vegas casinos that attracts both locals and tourists.
+Boasting thousands of slot/video poker machines and table games including blackjack, baccarat, craps, poker and roulette, the casino at Red Rock Resort is sure to have everyone's favorite game; there's even a 610-seat bingo hall (with a non-smoking section) and a keno lounge.
 Non-smokers can also enjoy a game of poker in Red Rock Resort's smoke-free poker room.
-A private high-limit room is available for high rollers, a mobile app is available for wagering and there's a 206-seat race and sports book with a 96-foot video wall for sports fans to catch and bet on all of the latest games.
+A private high-limit room is available for high rollers, a mobile app is available for wagering and there's a 206-seat race and sports book with a 96-foot video wall for sports fans to watch and bet on all the latest games.